amiellib/LoRaSMS433/README.md

 ## The .ino files in this repository
-import then to your comupter and upload them to the devices.
+Import then to your comupter and upload them to the devices.

 # Step by Step Walkthrough